suphamster/lada/docs/training_and_dataset_creation.md

 applying mosaics on them when added to the mosaic restoration dataset.

 After you collected NSFW images (and cleaned them so they do *not* contain any watermarks/logos/text) as well as some logos you can create - you guessed it - another YOLO dataset.

+SFW images also do the trick but would suggest to keep the majority of files NSFW, e.g. you could throw in a few thousand COCO images which shouldn't contain any watermarks as far as I could see.

+For the logos I'd suggest to get .png files with proper alpha channels for background separation.
+This way you can easily crop them to bounding rectangle to create more accurate box labels.

 The following script automatically creates a dataset by applying the given logos on-top of the given images as well as pasting some random text over it.

 The script will randomly choose from all available truetype fonts on your system.
 So I would suggest you install a few more and also include some "creative fonts" which may appear in real-world text/watermarks.